On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Discussion

 In Conjecture~\ref{intro:conjectureCondWall}, we have posed the question whether the condensed wall plays a key role for characterizing the edge-Erd\H{o}s-P\'{o}sa property.
-We have completed an alternative proof for Theorem~\ref{no14rungs} which does not use a standard condensed wall anymore, but omits all jump-edges $z_{i-1} z_{i}$.
+We have completed an alternative proof for Theorem~\ref{no14rungs} (which can be found in \cite{steck23dissertation}) which does not use a standard condensed wall anymore, but omits all jump-edges $z_{i-1} z_{i}$.
 This is a hint that the condensed wall might not be as crucial as it seemed to be.

-Curiously, our proof is the only known case for which the edge-Erd\H{o}s-P\'{o}sa property does not fail for $k=2$, but instead for $k=3$.
+Curiously, the proof in \cite{steck23dissertation} is also the only known case for which the edge-Erd\H{o}s-P\'{o}sa property does not fail for $k=2$, but instead for $k=3$.

 With respect to ladders, we can also take a look at the other side of the problem: Can we prove that ladders with more than three rungs have the edge-Erd\H{o}s-P\'{o}sa property?
 We do not know, but at least the proof in this paper will not carry over to a larger ladder.
 This is because the way we construct the tree in the proof does not help for larger ladders.
 Additonally, it looks like it is much harder to characterize the graphs without longer ladders.
 However, it might be possible to generalize the approach to other subdivisions of $\Theta_3$.